chaizufeng/EmoRoad-Dataset/README.md

 This script removes segments of EEG data with **abnormally large amplitudes**.
 In the current code, the amplitude threshold is set to **100 μV**.

-Because EmoRoad is a **driving task**, participants inevitably move their heads (e.g., turning to check the rear-view mirrors), which can cause very large voltage fluctuations in the EEG signals.
+Because EmoRoad is a driving task, participants inevitably move their heads (e.g., turning to check the rear-view mirrors), which can cause very large voltage fluctuations in the EEG signals.
 These large-amplitude artifacts are often **not fully removed by ICA**, so this script provides an additional amplitude-based rejection step to exclude such segments from further analysis.

 ### `main_corr_car_dynamics_v1_1.py`, `main_corr_eeg_v1_1.py`, `main_corr_emosense_v1_1.py`